moonrepo/setup-toolchain/README.md

-# moon - Setup moon and toolchain
+# Setup proto and moon toolchains

-A GitHub action that sets up an environment for moon by...
+A GitHub action that sets up an environment for proto and moon.

-Installing the `moon` binary globally using the [official installation script](https://moonrepo.dev/docs/install), and appending the installation directory to `PATH`.

-And also caching the moon toolchain at `~/.moon` (or `~/.proto`), keyed by hashing the `.moon/toolchain.yml` configuration file found in the repository.
+- Installs `proto` globally so that installed tools can also be executed globally.
+- Conditionally installs `moon` globally if the repository is using moon (attempts to detect a `.moon` directory).
+- Caches the toolchain (`~/.proto`) so subsequent runs are faster.
+- Hashes `.prototools` and `.moon/toolchain.yml` files to generate a unique cache key.
+- Cleans the toolchain before caching to remove unused or stale tools.

 ## Installation